carpentries/instructor-training/episodes/11-load.md

 the *[split-attention effect][wikipedia-split-attention]*.
 Linguistic and visual input are processed by different parts of the human brain, and linguistic and visual memories are stored separately as well.
-This means that correlating linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads something while hearing it spoken aloud, their brain can't help but check that it's getting the same information on both channels.
+This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain can't help but check that it's getting the same information on both channels.
-Learning is therefore more effective when redundant information is *not* being presented simultaneously in two different channels.
+Discrepencies between these channels increase cognitive load and decrease learning.
-For example,
+Learning is therefore more effective when information that is being presented simultaneously in two different channels is redundant, rather than different.
-people find it harder to learn from a video that has both narration and on-screen captions than from one that has either the narration or the captions but not both.
+For our workshops, this means the instructor should say out loud commands as they type them on the screen during live coding.

 ## Faded Examples